lqc/thinkcspy/source/pygame.rst

     poll
         To ask whether something like a keypress or mouse movement has happened.
-Game loops usually poll to discover what events have occured.
+Game loops usually poll to discover what events have occurred.
 This is different from event-driven programs like the ones seen in the chapter titled "Events".
 In those cases, the button click or keypress event triggers the call of a handler function in your program, but this happens behind your back.